Survival Prepping, End-of-Times, Apocalypse Planning, and The Bomb

 Books about The (Atomic) Bomb and Survival

 Starting as a 13-year-old, I read a bunch of apocalypse novels, mostly of the nuclear type.
 Alas, Babylon by Pat Frank was maybe my first.
 After our house was built, we moved from the cypress-built bungalow into the log cabin.
-We rented the cypress bungalow.
-We had renters that were in to survival prep and apocalypse books.
-They got me in to sci-fi.
-Apocalypse books come under the sci-fi listing.
+After my grandparents died a few years later, they turned the cypress bungalow into a rental house.

-Here are Amazon links to Kindle versions of the books I read.
+Here are Amazon links to Kindle versions of the older books I read.
 You can also get hardcover versions from these links.
 These are books from the 1950s to 1960s, listed by my favorites.
 I’ll post links to more recent books in upcoming survival posts.

 Alas, Babylon by Pat Frank – When the unthinkable nightmare of nuclear holocaust ravaged the United States, it was instant death for tens of millions of people; for survivors, it was a nightmare of hunger, sickness, and brutality.
 Overnight, a thousand years of civilization were stripped away.
-One small Florida town survives, adapting to their new lives in a radioactive wasteland.
+One small Florida town survives, adapting to their new lives in a radioactive wasteland

 Tomorrow! by Philip Wylie – A chilling what if? tale of nuclear apocalypse in the American heartland.
 Philip Wylie’s gripping parable Tomorrow! describes a time in America when doomsday threatens to dawn at any moment.
 A nation’s worst nightmare is made palpably real, seen through the eyes of a diverse group of ordinary citizens in two adjacent Great Plains metropolises.